amansinha1412/sentiment_analysis_twitter/README.md

 3. In the space below, enter the characters you see in the CAPTCHA and click on the “Create your Twitter application” button.

 4. Doing this will take you to your Twitter app’s detail page.
 Under the OAuth settings, you’ll see that your app’s Access level is set to “Read-only” by default.
 To enable members to post to Twitter, click on the Settings tab at the top to change the Access level from “Read-only” to “Read and Write”.
 Also check the box next to where it reads, “Allow this application to be used to Sign In with Twitter.”

+5. Create the access tokens to provide access to your app to retrieve data from twitter.

+6. copy the **access_token,access_secret,consumer_key,consumer_secret key** in the **twitter_sentiment_analysis.py** file

+7. run the **creating_better_dataset.py** file to create and train the classifiers.

+8. creating_better_dataset.py file builds and pickles the classifiers and the dataset.

+* Now we run the twitter_sentiment_analysis.py file , we can track queries for any topic by setting up the track variable in the file.

+* Now running the graph_plotter.py file would display the live sentiments on the graph by plotting on it.

+##Working##